spoilsport/Anet-A6-3D-Printer/Anet A6 Hardware/README.md

 Anet A6 3D Printer

-All the schemas in this folder have been reversed to develop a new product software
+All the schemas in this folder have been reversed to develop a new firmware.

 There is no routing on any PCB.
 3D drawings has drawn just for fun.